Baltimore County, Maryland: 2010 census

-Of 299,877 households, 30.20% had children under the age of 18 living with them, 49.40% were married couples living together, 12.80% had a female householder with no husband present and 33.80% were non-families.
-27.30% of all households were made up of individuals, and 10.10% had someone living alone who was 65 years of age or older.
-The average household size was 2.46 and the average family size was 3.00.

-The age distribution shows 23.60% under the age of 18, 8.50% from 18 to 24, 29.80% from 25 to 44, 23.40% from 45 to 64, and 14.60% who were 65 years of age or older.
-The median age was 38 years.
-Every 100 females were accompanied by 90.00 males.
-Every 100 females age 18 and over were accompanied by 86.00 males.

-The household median income was $50,667, and the median income for a family was $59,998.
-Males had a median income of $41,048 versus $31,426 for females.
-The per capita income for the county was $26,167.
-About 4.50% of families and 6.50% of the population were below the poverty line, including 7.20% of those under age 18 and 6.50% of those age 65 or over.

-As of the 2010 Census the population of Baltimore County was 62.80% Non-Hispanic Whites, 26.05% Blacks, 0.33% Native American, 4.99% Asian, 0.04% Pacific Islander, 1.59% Some other race and 2.40% reporting more than one race.
-4.19% of the Population was Hispanic.

 Economy

 Among the county's major employers are MedStar Franklin Square Medical Center on the east side in Rossville, the Social Security Administration, the national headquarters of which are in Woodlawn, and The Black & Decker Corporation, in Towson.
 As of 2009, the county's workforce totaled 410,100, with 25% employed in the fields of education, health and human services, 10% in retailing, and less than 1% in agriculture.

 Top employers

 According to the county's 2011 Comprehensive Annual Financial Report, the top employers in the county are concentrated in the government, medical and educational fields.
 The only commercial entity is Erickson Living:

 Agriculture

-The University of Maryland Extension system provides Extension for the County.
+The University of Maryland Extension system provides Extension for the county.
 The state Farm Bureau oversees the Farm Bureau here.